Doubles, Doubles, Toil and Trouble!

 Halloween is right around the corner, and we bet you’re thinking the same thing as us: I haven’t prepared a costume yet!
 Don’t fret.
 In an effort to help you better prepare for this Halloween season, we have prepared a list of possible tennis related costumes for you tennis-lovers out there.

 Not a fan of papier-mâché; papier-mâché not a fan of you?
 Lucky for you there are options to purchase already made tennis ball costumes.
-If you’re even luckier, maybe you’ll be as cute as this little tennis player here.
+If you’re even luckier, maybe you’ll be as cute as this little member of Net Generation here.

 - Overachieve, just this once.
 Feeling like all these other tennis costumes are too run-of-the-mill?
 Why not try going as something coveted by USTA league players around the US – a tennis trophy.
 All you need is a spot on pose and a lot of gold paint to make it happen.
 Bonus: have your partner go as a golf trophy – that’s a winning pair if we’ve ever seen one!